sonarwatch/workshop-solana-data/README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">A Solana Workshop</h3>
+<h3 align="center">A Deep Dive Into Solana's Data Structure</h3>

   <p align="center">
-    How to recover data directly from the blockchain
+    How to recover data from the blockchain
     <br />
     <br />
   </p>